vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate7.md

 ```

 ### Disabling Controls
-The script includes varialbes to enable or disable controls by STIG ID.
+The script includes variables to enable or disable controls by STIG ID.
 All controls are all enabled by default and can be turned off by changing these variables to `$false` for a specific control.

 A snippet of these variables is shown below.
 ```powershell